ST – John Richards

 Given the nickname ‘King John’ by the fans, he scored the winning goal in the 1974 League Cup final against Manchester City and won another in 1977 against then European champions Nottingham Forest.

 He finished with a total of 194 goals, making him the second-highest all-time scorer for the Midlands club.

 ST – Steve Bull

-Bull broke John Richards’ record of highest Wolves goalscorer in 1992, when he netted his 195th goal for the club.
+The bull broke John Richards’ record of highest Wolves goalscorer in 1992 when he netted his 195th goal for the club.
 He scored more than 300 goals for the club in over 500 apps.